 Should you consider shaving during pregnancy?

-As outlined by MomJunction, citing an article from PubMed Health, shaving your pubic hair during pregnancy helps for a hygienic childbirth and reduce chances of infection during an episiotomy.
+As stated in a 2014 PubMed review, shaving helps for hygienic childbirth and reduces the chances of infection during an episiotomy.
 Clearing the privates also help doctors perform sutures easier and it can also help with C-section deliveries.

 Anyone who’s pregnant will understand what it feels like to have a huge belly.
 Among other things, it means waddling like a duck, difficulty getting up and of course, you can no longer see your knees.
 So, how then are you supposed to shave?